 ~ Photo Credit: Emma Byrnes ~

-Indrani Perera is a poet, creator of The Poet's Express e-mail newsletter, publisher of the Pocketry Almanack and maker of useful things from Melbourne, Australia.
-A self confessed book geek, she's obsessed with reading, researching, writing, editing, designing, printing, making, binding and collecting books.
+Indrani Perera is a poet, creator of The Poet's Express e-mail newsletter, publisher of the Pocketry Almanack, host of the podcast Pocketry Presents and maker of useful things from Melbourne, Australia.
+A self-confessed book geek, she's obsessed with reading, researching, writing, editing, designing, printing, making, binding and collecting books.
 When she doesn’t have her nose stuck in a book you'll find her trying not to pulverise the opposition during family games nights or riding along the Ferny Creek trail.
 You can follow her on Instagram (@indraniperera).

 Indrani is the author of eight books including two collections of poetry published by Ginninderra Press (Defenestration and Pas De Deux), two handmade chapbooks (Wild Heart and Still:Books), two instant books (Some Thoughts On Writing a Poem For a Journal and Promote Your Poetry) and two free e-books (What's Your Excuse and Cure Creator's Block) which can be downloaded here.

-Her poems have been published in Cordite and Not Very Quiet.
-She has also been anthologised in Mountain Secrets (Ginninderrra Press, 2019), Brushstrokes - Ros Spencer Poetry Contest Anthology 2016 - 2019 (WA Poets Inc, 2019), Wild (Ginninderra Press 2020) and From the Inside Looking Out (Geelong Writers Inc 2020).
+Her poems have been published in Cordite, More Than Melanin, Not Very Quiet, Rochford Street Review, The Crow and Teesta Review (India).
+She has also been anthologised in Mountain Secrets (Ginninderrra Press, 2019), Brushstrokes - Ros Spencer Poetry Contest Anthology 2016 - 2019 (WA Poets Inc, 2019), Wild (Ginninderra Press, 2020), From the Inside Looking Out (Geelong Writers Inc, 2020), I Protest: Poems of Dissent (Ginninderra Press, 2021) and Milestones (Ginninderra Press, 2021).
 Indrani's photography and articles on making have been published in Taproot, Womankind, The Mulberry Journal and Otherways.
 In 2017 she won the Elyne Mitchell Writing Awards Bonus Non Fiction prize for her piece, This Country.

 She has been hooked by the spoken word bug and now lockdown is over she is joyfully attending gigs around Melbourne and performing on the open stage.
 Check out the events page for details of upcoming gigs and workshops.